“If this remarkable lady is not big in ’79 I shall send my ears back for a new pair,” declared Smash Hits.

 Her high-pitched warbling couldn’t have made a mark in any other era, and a penchant for Miss Havisham frocks and lace marked Lovich as a Goth prototype.
 But Lene wasn’t new – she’d ducked punk in 1977 to collaborate with French disco pioneer Cerrone on Supernature.

 Born Lili Marlene Premilovich in Detroit to a Yugoslav father and an English war-bride mother, her family moved to Hull in the UK when she was 13.

 While at art college in London in 1974 she joined The Diversions.
 Four singles and an album met with little success.
 She then caught the ear of London DJ Charlie Gillett who got her a contract with Stiff Records.

 She stood out (even from the rest of the unusual Stiff crew) with her outlandish dress, coiffure and theatrical delivery, using her voice the same way as the sax she occasionally tooted.

-1979’s quirky and jerky Lucky Number (and the album Stateless) brought her to the mainstream and enjoyed plenty of FM radio airplay in the US.
+1979’s quirky and jerky Lucky Number (a UK Top 3 hit single) brought her to the mainstream and enjoyed plenty of FM radio airplay in the US.